 In keeping with the pure strain of art therapy experience, readers of this book are invited to use the arts themselves as ways of knowing, problemsolving, and creative insight.
-We are encouraged to paint pictures, write poems, and utilize the intelligence of creative imagination to complement verbal analysis and access the wisdom that can be gained through an extended inquiry and process of communication about practice.
+We are encouraged to paint pictures, write poems, and utilize the intelligence of creative imagination to complement verbal analysis and access the wisdom that canto be gained through an extended inquiry and process of communication about practice.

-Ethical Issues in Art Therapy offers a living engagement with the purpose and values of art therapy with a depth that only Bruce Moon can convey.
-I have known him well and watched him carefully in the most challenging professional situations for three decades and I can affirm his legacy as the conscience of art therapy as manifested by the books he writes and the way he treats others, both people and images.
-Bruce Moon leads through example rather than prescription, through the way he shapes the conversation so that each of us can examine our experience with the goal of doing the best we can to help others.
+Ethical Issues in Art Therapy offers a living engagement with of the purpose and values of art therapy with a depth that only Bruce Moon can convey.
+I have known him well and watched him carefully in the most challenging professional situations for three decades and I can affirm his legacy as the conscience of art therapy, a role consistently manifested in the books he writes and the way he treats others, both people and images.
+Bruce Moon leads through example rather than prescription, through the way he shapes the conversation so that each of us can examine our experience with the goal of doing our best to help others and serve the world.

-Shaun McNiff, Ph.D., ATR, HLM University Professor Lesley University, Cambridge, Massachusetts
+Shaun McNiff, Ph.D., ATR, HLM University Professor Lesley University Cambridge, Massachusetts